 That old Cinegrill space reopened as "Teddy's", part of a major renovation that began with the Roosevelt adding star-autographed plaques to their rooms: the first was from Steven Spielberg (who shot some of his Tom Hanks / Leonardo DiCaprio movie, "Catch Me If You Can" in the hallways of the Roosevelt).

-In 2005, the old Roosevelt was suddenly becoming trendy - and a popular nightspot.
+By 2005, the old Roosevelt was suddenly becoming trendy again - and a popular nightspot.

 And if that isn't enough for you, there's even a rumor that the Hollywood Roosevelt is haunted - not by just one, but by two celebrity ghosts!
 The staff claims that the ghost of actor Montgomery Clift haunts the ninth floor (suite #928), where he used to pace the halls back in 1953, memorizing his lines while making "From Here to Eternity."
 Tales told are of loud noises coming from the empty suite, and of phones left mysteriously off the hook.
 The other apparition is said to be that of Marilyn Monroe, whose image is said to occasionally appear in a full-length mirror which used to hang in her poolside suite (the mirror is now next to the elevator on the lower level).